dtklumpp/bricks-client/README.md

 MIT ©

 ## Notes
 This idea has gone through several iterations throughout the years, and more than a few changes of name (Crowd-Thunder, anyone?
-Spare Chagne??).
+Spare Change??).
 Concerns about mis-use, as well as general lack of time on my part, have so far stalled its launch as a full-on business.
 However, if you're interested in helping me get this off the ground for real, please shoot me a message!

 ---
 ---